Extracting Dynamical Models from Data: Introduction

 \subsection{Outline}

 The layout of the remainder of the paper is structured as follows.
-Section~\ref{sec:FJet} introduces the FJet approach, going into detail in its Methodology subsection.
+Section~\ref{sec:FJet} introduces the FJet approach, going into detail in the Methodology subsection.
 In Sections~\ref{sec:HO}, \ref{sec:Pendulum} and \ref{sec:Duffing} are the three examples: Harmonic Oscillator, Pendulum, and Duffing Oscillator.
-The analysis in each of these sections follows a similar pattern: training data, model, underlying DE, extrapolation, etc. Section~\ref{sec:fcnspace} takes a larger view of how Runge-Kutta (RK) informs the choice of the function space to be used for $X$.
+The analysis in each of these sections follows a similar pattern: training data, model, underlying DE, extrapolation, etc. Section~\ref{sec:fcnspace} takes a larger view of how Runge-Kutta (RK) informs the choice of the function space to be used for the predictors.
+The appearance of an implicit regularization is discussed in Sec.~\ref{sec:regu}.
 Following that are the Final Remarks and several appendices.
 Appendix~\ref{sec:app-RK} analyzes the RK updates for each model, and shows how the function space of the predictor variables appear after a Taylor series expansion; these results play an important role in this paper.
 Appendix~\ref{sec:app-params} collects results from the parameter fitting, and Appendix~\ref{sec:app-errors} displays plots of the residuals.
 Finally, Appendix~\ref{sec:app-opt} discusses a second optimization procedure which can improve the quality of a model